INS Karanj (S23)

 INS Karanj (S23) is the third submarine of the first batch of six Kalvari-class submarines for the Indian Navy.
 It is a diesel-electric attack submarine based on the Scorpène class, designed by French naval defence and energy group DCNS and manufactured by Mazagon Dock Limited, an Indian shipyard in Mumbai.
-The submarine was launched on 31 January 2018, delivered to Indian Navy on 15 February 2021, commissioned on 10 March 2021 in Mumbai in presence of Chief of Naval Staff Admiral Karambir Singh and Admiral (Retired) VS Shekhawat.
+The submarine was launched on 31 January 2018, delivered to Indian Navy on 15 February 2021, commissioned on 10 March 2021 in Mumbai in presence of Chief of Naval Staff Admiral Karambir Singh and Admiral VS Shekhawat (retd.).

 The submarine inherits its name from INS Karanj (S21) which served in the Navy from 1969 to 2003, and was named after Karanja island, also known as Uran island, located in the Raigad district of Maharashtra.

+Service history

+On 3 February 2024, INS Karanj arrived at the Port of Colombo, situated in Colombo, Sri Lanka, as part of a formal visit.
+Following the completion of the official engagement, the submarine is scheduled to depart from the island on 5 February 2024.

+On 21 November 2024, INS Karanj collided with a fishing boat FV Marthoma around 70 NM off the coast of Goa.
+The accident resulted in the death of 2 crew of the fishing boat and a damage worth ₹10 crore for the submarine.
+The rest of 11 crew members of the boat were rescued as the boat sank.
+The captain of the boat was arrested.
+However, the submarine remains operational and minor repair works are being undertaken.